Documents Required for Your Child’s Aadhaar Application

 FAQs

-What are the essential documents required for my child's Aadhaar application?
+What documents are essential for my child's Aadhaar application?

-Why is it important for my child to have an Aadhaar card from an early age?
+Why is it crucial for my child to obtain an Aadhaar card at an early age?

-What are the key differences in Aadhaar enrolment for children under 5 versus those aged 5-15 years old?
+What are the key differences in Aadhaar enrolment requirements for children under five versus those aged five to fifteen?

-How can I correct an error on my child's Aadhaar card after it has been generated?
+What should I do if I find an error on my child's Aadhaar card after it has been issued?

 something